 Green Hills assists customers with disabilities who are vision- or hearing-impaired, have mobility, cognitive, or other disabilities.
-If you are a Green Hills Telephone Corporation or Green Hills Telecommunications Services customer with a disability, we can design communications solutions for you and determine whether you qualify for service discounts.
+If you are a Green Hills Telephone Corporation, Green Hills Telecommunications Services, or Citizens Telephone customer with a disability, we can design communications solutions for you and determine whether you qualify for service discounts.
 We will also help you with service orders, repair services, and billing questions.

 Telecommunications Relay Service

 Relay is a free communications service that connects individuals who are deaf, hard of hearing, or have speech disabilities with others using standard telephone equipment or telephone equipment designed for individuals with disabilities.
 To use Relay, simply dial 7-1-1.
 A specially trained Communications Assistant (CA) will answer your call and relay the telephone conversation between you and the party you are calling.
 All call information and conversations are confidential.
 Relay service is available 24 hours per day, 365 days a year.
 Long distance calls placed for you can be billed to your existing long-distance service calling plan, collect, or with use of pre-paid calling card, carrier-calling card, or third-party billing.
 See “Types of Telecommunications Relay Services” below to get familiar with what MoRelay offers.
 Visit www.donthanguponrelay.com for more information.

 TAP provides adaptive telephone equipment that may work with Relay Missouri including TTYs, TTYs for HCO, and VCO/Caption telephones.
 There are certain eligibility requirements to qualify.
 Visit http://www.donthanguponrelay.com/relaymo-services/tap-for-telephone for more information.

 CapTel is for individuals with significant hearing loss who are able to use their own voice, but are unable to effectively use amplification for phone communications.